smart-edge-open/specs/doc/applications-onboard/openness-network-edge-vm-support.md

       ```shell
       [root@controller ~]# kubectl virt console cirros-stateless-vm
       ```
-  5. Check that IP of OpenNESS/K8s overlay network is available in VM.
+  5. Check that IP address of OpenNESS/K8s overlay network is available in VM.
       ```shell
       [root@vm ~]# ip addr
       ```

 ### Stateful VM deployment
-To deploy a sample stateful VM with persistent storage and additionally use Generic Cloud Centos image which requires user to initially log in with ssh key instead of login/password over ssh:
+To deploy a sample stateful VM with persistent storage and additionally use Generic Cloud CentOS image which requires user to initially log in with ssh key instead of login/password over ssh:

 > Note: Please note that each stateful VM with a new `PVC` (Persistent Volume Claim) requires a new `PV` (Persistent Volume) to be created - see more in [limitations section](#limitations).
 Also note that CDI needs two PVs when creating a PVC and loading VM image from qcow2 file, one PV for the actual PVC to be created and one PV to translate the qcow2 image to raw input.